-Solinst recommends using the most recent firmware, Version 3.003 and up, when using a Levelogger Junior Edge with Software Version 4.3.2.
+Solinst recommends using the most recent Levelogger Junior Edge firmware version with the latest Levelogger Software version.
+See Section 1.3.1.

 The Levelogger Junior Edge looks very similar to the previous Levelogger Junior.
 To determine the difference, look at the serial number on the body of the Levelogger.
 If the fourth number in the serial number is 1, it is a Levelogger Junior.
 If the fourth number is a 2, it is a Levelogger Junior Edge.